Shiraz: Culture

 Shiraz was the birthplace of the poet Hafiz Shirazi.
 Shiraz is a center for Iranian culture and has produced a number of famous poets.
 Saadi, a 12th- and 13th-century poet, was born in Shiraz.
-He left his native town at a young age for Baghdad to study Arabic literature and Islamic sciences at Al-Nizamiyya of Baghdad.
+He left his native town at a young age for Baghdad to study Arabic literature and Islamic sciences at the Nizamiyya of Baghdad.
 When he reappeared in his native Shiraz, he was an elderly man.
 Shiraz, under Atabak Abubakr Sa'd ibn Zangy (1231–1260) was enjoying an era of relative tranquility.
 Saadi was not only welcomed to the city but he was highly respected by the ruler and enumerated among the greats of the province.
 He seems to have spent the rest of his life in Shiraz.
 A number of scientists also originate from Shiraz.
 Qutb al-Din al-Shirazi, a 13th-century astronomer, mathematician, physician, physicist and scientist was from Shiraz.
 In his The Limit of Accomplishment concerning Knowledge of the Heavens, he also discussed the possibility of heliocentrism.